|Status : Published||Published On : Aug, 2021||Report Code : VRAT4001||Industry : Automotive & Transportation||Available Format :||Page : 238|

 Insight by Vehicle Type

-On the basis of vehicle type, the market is subdivided into trucks, passenger car (PC), buses and light commercial vehicle (LCV).
-Among the all vehicle types, the passenger cars are anticipated to be the largest market during the forecast period due to easiness of application of fuel cell technology, cost efficacy, augmented driving range, high demand for passenger cars, strict emission norms and elevated emphasis of OEMs to employ fuel cell technology in passenger cars.
+On the basis of vehicle type, the global automotive fuel cell market is segmented into trucks, passenger cars (PC), buses, and light commercial vehicles (LCV).
+Among all the vehicle types, the passenger cars are anticipated to be the largest market during the forecast period due to easiness of application of fuel cell technology, cost-efficacy, augmented driving range, high demand for passenger cars, strict emission norms, and elevated emphasis on OEMs to employ fuel cell technology in passenger cars.
 Moreover, the rise in adoption and increasing demand for personal mobility will drive the fuel-cell passenger car market during the forecast period.
 Moreover, the truck and bus segment are expected to be the fastest-growing segment owing to its high efficiency, longer driving range, and the rising need to reduce greenhouse gas emissions, thus propelling the growth of the automotive fuel cell market.